longyuxi/dew-lover/README.md

 - 10,000 bp's downstream *escargot*

 # TODO list
-- [ ] Bring Hector on the same page in terms of using Git and GitHub
 - [ ] Joey running a similar thing.
 Check his documents out.
 Janice is going to send them.
-- [x] Figure out how to use IGB or Tablet on server
-- [x] Finish the execution of PAS
-- [x] Create script to execute everything (input: output file name, read1, read2, reference) (delete the sam file after creating the bam file)
 - [ ] Program that highlights odd columns
-- [ ] Something around 220,000 is weird
-- [ ] 114279
-- [ ] 123373
-- [ ] 2803637
-- [ ] 1040981 Probably an insertion
-- [ ] 107395
-- [ ] Half

 # DONE list
 - (10/21/2020) Installed Docker Engine following [this link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 Added `rapiduser` to usergroup `docker`.
 Installed [GATK's Docker image](https://hub.docker.com/r/broadinstitute/gatk/).